lulav/LRS_Documentation/docs/repos/repository/repo_sc_images.md

 ### Search Box

-This allows to search an image name or tag by enetering it in the text box
+This allows to search an image name or tag by entering it in the text box

 ### Upload Image Button